peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Return Value

-A 3-element array containing the pitch, yaw, and roll angles (X, Y, and Z axis angles), in that order and in degrees, by which to rotate vectors.
+A 3-element array containing the pitch, yaw, and roll angles (x-, y-, and z-axes angles), in that order and in degrees, by which to rotate vectors.
 See "Axis of Rotation" in "<a href="tutorial-glmath.md">H3DU's Math Functions</a>" for the meaning of each angle.
 (Type: Array.&lt;number>)

 <a name='H3DU.MathUtil.quatTransform'></a>